KevynAngueira/SoftwarePilot/1.0.1/README.md

 	SoftwarePilot provides a python template of a Rest API which the user is meant to modify and dockerize This API is meant to offload the image processing workload to a more capable machine SoftwarePilot does not limit the service to which it will connect to, but the basic structure must be followed for proper behavior
-	Any tasks outside SoftwarePilotService's capabilities should be outsourced to the requests library
 	'''

 	sp = SoftwarePilot()